innvariant/deepstruct/README.md

 Before considering implementations, one should have a look on possible representations of Sparse Neural Networks.
 In case of feed-forward neural networks (FFNs) the network can be represented as a list of weight matrices.
 Each weight matrix represents the connections from one layer to the next.
-Having a network without some connections then simply means setting entries in those matrices to zero.
+Having a network without some connections then means setting entries in those matrices to zero.
 Removing a particular neuron means setting all entries representing its incoming connections to zero.

 However, sparsity can be employed on various levels of a general artificial neural network.